david-04/launchpad/README.md

 my-sample-project > make uplift
 ```

 This executes the uplift script in the `.launchpad` directory.
-This script can also be invoked manually (without using make):
+The script can also be invoked manually (without using make):

 ```
 my-sample-project > ./.launchpad/uplift
 ```

-Uplifts are only applied when there is a valid project configuration.
+Uplifts are only applied when there is a valid configuration file.
 Errors in `.launchpad/launchpad.cfg` cause the uplift operation to fail.
 A broken configuration that can't be fixed manually can be reset by reconfiguring the project.

 ## Reconfiguring projects

 A project can be reconfigured by running `launchpad init` in a directory that has already been initialized.
 Technically, it's almost the same as initializing a new project.
 But launchpad also reads the current project configuration and uses the settings as presets for the configuration wizard.

 The init operation tolerates errors in the configuration file.
 It can be used to correct broken project settings.
 However, the primary use case is to change a project's configuration.
-This might involve switching to a different formatter or package manager or changing source and output directories.
+This might involve switching to a different code formatter or changing source and output directories.